 Step 4: Admission

-Based on the screening, the European School’s admission committee decides which children are best qualified linguistically and scholarly.
-The final evaluation and selection also takes into consideration the child’s age, desirable pupil composition and class formation.
+Based on the screening, the European School’s admission committee decides which children are best qualified linguistically and academically.
+The final evaluation and selection also takes into consideration the child’s age and maturity, desirable pupil composition and class formation.